matuteiglesias/journal/content/Dev/2025-06-28_Comprehensive_ETL_Pipeline_Development.md

 ### Session Goal
-The session aimed to develop and refine an ETL pipeline for financial [[data processing]], including data extraction from Google Sheets, transformation, and [[CSV]] report generation.
+The session aimed to develop and refine an ETL pipeline for financial data processing, including data extraction from Google Sheets, transformation, and [[CSV]] report generation.

 ### Key Activities
 - Analyzed the AF447 disaster for critical decision points and human factors.